sailpoint-oss/golang-sdk/api_v3/docs/TaggedObjectsAPI.md

 [[Back to README]](../README.md)

-## GetTaggedObject
+## Get Tagged Object

 > TaggedObject GetTaggedObject(ctx, type_, id).Execute()

-Get Tagged Object
+This gets a tagged object for the specified type.

 ### Example